 Whichever type of orthodontic treatment you choose, it's essential that it's carried out and supervised by a qualified professional.
 DIY teeth straightening methods such as home remedies or mail-order aligners often produce unsatisfying results and can do more harm than good by putting your teeth under excess strain.

-If you're worried about the cost of orthodontic treatments, ask your orthodontist if treatments are covered by your health fund and ask about their payment plans.
+If you're worried about the cost of orthodontic treatments, ask us if treatments are covered by your health fund and ask about their payment plans.

 The time orthodontic treatment takes depends on the individual case.
-Your orthodontist will give you an estimate during your consultation.
+Your dentist will give you an estimate during your consultation.